syousif94/blindr-photon/README.md

 # Blinder

-Compile with [Particle Dev](https://www.particle.io/products/development-tools/particle-desktop-ide) Attempt to run stepper motor on Particle Photon.
+Compile with [Particle Dev](https://www.particle.io/products/development-tools/particle-desktop-ide)

+Attempt to run stepper motor with Particle Photon.

 Stepper library compiles but doesn't do anything.
 Tried to use Pi as 5V for H Bridge but doesn't work.